9 Things to Do in Istanbul – Where to Stay?

 9. Bosphorus Strait

 9 Things to Do in Istanbul – Where to Stay?
 Istanbul is the capital that straddles two continents – Europe and Asia – and when visiting the city, you will soon notice that it is all a mixture of modern European and traditional Asian culture.
-There are many cultural traditions that are still being practiced such as performing the Dervish dance, indulging in a Hammam experience or something as common as drinking Turkish Coffee.
-Get inspiration here for interesting things to do / attractions to visit in Istanbul – and find a place to stay where you will have many of the classic sights within easy reach.
+Many cultural traditions are still being practised, such as performing the Dervish dance, indulging in a Hammam experience or something as usual as drinking Turkish Coffee.
+Get inspiration here for exciting things to do / attractions to visit in Istanbul – and find a place to stay where you will have several classic sights within easy reach.

-Istanbul’s history goes back to around 660 BC, when Greek settlers arrived and established Byzantium on the western (European) side of the wide Bosphorus Strait.
+Istanbul’s history goes back to around 660 BC when Greek settlers arrived and established Byzantium on the western (European) side of the wide Bosphorus Strait.
 The Romans conquered the city in 330 AD and now made Constantinople the capital of the Roman Empire.
-This lasted right until 1453 when Constantinople fell and was converted to the capital for the Ottomans.
+That lasted until 1453, when Constantinople fell and became the capital for the Ottomans.

-In 1928, the adoption of the Latin alphabet meant that the Turkish name Istanbul was introduced as the official name – and the ancient Roman name Constantinople ceased to be used.
-Although today no longer the capital of modern Turkey (that is Ankara), the city underwent important changes with new infrastructure and impressive public squares – and developed into the Istanbul we know today.
+In 1928, the adoption of the Latin alphabet meant that the Turkish name Istanbul was introduced as the official name as a replacement for the ancient Roman name Constantinople.
+Although today no longer the capital of modern Turkey (Ankara is), the city underwent significant changes with new infrastructure and impressive public squares – and developed into the Istanbul we know today.

-Its name, the Blue Mosque, refers to the blue tiles covering the interior walls and domes that are illuminated by lights at night.
-In total, the Blue Mosque has five major domes, six minarets, and eight smaller domes.
+The name, the Blue Mosque, refers to the blue tiles covering the interior walls and domes, which are illuminated at night.
+In total, the Blue Mosque has five large domes, six minarets, and eight smaller domes.
 The upper part of the construction is adorned with 20,000 hand-painted ceramic tiles in various intricate patterns.
 Moreover, there are around 200 beautiful stained glass windows.

-The Blue Mosque is a top attraction and one of the favourite places to visit – definitely one of the things you must do in Istanbul!
-It is also an excellent place in the Turkish metropolis for people watching.
+The Blue Mosque is a top attraction and one of the favourite places to visit – one of the things you must do in Istanbul!
+It is also an excellent place in the Turkish metropolis for people-watching.

 Just a stone’s throw from the Blue Mosque is the spectacular Hagia Sophia (‘Holy Wisdom’), the famous mosque originally built as an Eastern Orthodox Church in 537 AD.
 It replaced two previous basilicas that had both burned down, the first one being built in 360 AD when Istanbul was known as Constantinople (named after Constantine I, the ruler of the Byzantine Empire).
 It is unique in that it was one of the first structures in the world with a fully pendentive dome.